m0re4u/paper-database/exported/papers.md

 # Papers
+## 2022-02-02

+- Hildebrandt, Marcel and Serna, Jorge Andres Quintero and Ma, Yunpu and Ringsquandl, Martin and Joblin, Mitchell and Tresp, Volker (2020): __Reasoning on knowledge graphs with debate dynamics__ Find at: [LINK](https://arxiv.org/pdf/2001.00461.pdf)

+## 2022-02-01

+- Hasse, Cathrine (2019): __Posthuman learning: AI from novice to expert?__ Find at: [LINK](https://responsiblerobotics.eu/wp-content/uploads/2020/01/Hasse2019_Article_PosthumanLearningAIFromNoviceT.pdf)

 ## 2022-01-28

 - Geva, Mor and Khashabi, Daniel and Segal, Elad and Khot, Tushar and Roth, Dan and Berant, Jonathan (2021): __Did Aristotle Use a Laptop?
 A Question Answering Benchmark with Implicit Reasoning Strategies__ ![nlp-badge](/images/nlp-badge.png)Find at: [LINK](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00370/100680)